Signed in as:

 It is often most beneficial to meet weekly or biweekly at the start of therapy to build momentum.
 Anything beyond this (3 weeks or monthly) is often not encouraged as it can impede progress.
 Once you have determined that progress has occurred, it may make sense to shift sessions to every three weeks or thereafter.

-3. Bringing a notebook to jot down any ideas, concepts that resonate with your, or to list the practice tasks discussed in the session can be of benefit to reflect on between sessions.
+3. Bringing a notebook to jot down any ideas, concepts or insights that resonate with you can be of benefit to reflect on between sessions.

 Healing is not about getting over or fixing something, yet rather a process for moving through and forward.